spring-epfl/spring22-TomDemont/README.md

 It is possible, in the basic shape of the application, to obtain a very efficient and accurate classifier.
 Students must provide a reflection on issues and counter-measures to avoid the privacy leakage due to website fingerprinting.
 The current project takes place at this point: to extend Secretstroll, we aim to create a privacy competition platform where students could try different implementation and countermeasures, observe and measure the utility cost, and, afterward, attack other student's implementations to see the remaining accuracy of privacy attack machine learning based model.

-This fulfills multiple pedagogical goals:
+This fulfils multiple pedagogical goals:

-* Provide students utility measures for different implementations and see the utility/privacy tradeoff interactively
+* Provide students utility measures for different implementations and see the utility/privacy trade-off interactively
 * Give students matches with train and test sets to train a model and get meaningful performance metrics for the quality of their classifier against others' implementation
 * Show students a taste of an interactive and live attack-defence based study of privacy preserving mechanisms' implementation
 * Give to the course team an automated tool to observe and manage student's competition

-This platforms aims to gather the interactive competition aspects of [Kaggle](https://www.kaggle.com/) or [AICrowd](https://www.aicrowd.com/) platforms, while adding the inter-students match aspect to multiply the variety of network traces to attack and evaluate on both the utility and privacy metrics to observe the necessary tradeoff.
+This platforms aims to gather the interactive competition aspects of [Kaggle](https://www.kaggle.com/) or [AICrowd](https://www.aicrowd.com/) platforms, while adding the inter-students match aspect to multiply the variety of network traces to attack and evaluate on both the utility and privacy metrics to observe the necessary trade-off.

 ## Launch instructions